After inciting mob attack, Trump retreats in rage. Then, grudgingly, he admits his loss.

 “My campaign vigorously pursued every legal avenue to contest the election results,” Trump said.
 “My only goal was to ensure the integrity of the vote.
 In so doing, I was fighting to defend American democracy.”

-Yet it was Trump’s assault on American democracy over the past two months, culminating with Wednesday’s attack at the Capitol, that has left him as isolated as he ever has been in his four years as president.
+Yet it was Trump’s assault on American democracy over the past two months, culminating with Wednesday’s attack at the Capitol, that has left him as isolated as he has ever been in his four years as president.
 An array of top aides — including Transportation Secretary Elaine Chao, an original member of his Cabinet — abruptly resigned.
 Many more privately discussed whether to follow suit.
-Some of those who stayed on kept their distance from the vengeful president, and none stepped forward to defend his complicity in the attack — not even White House press secretary Kayleigh McEnany, his public defender.
+Some of those who stayed on kept their distance from the vengeful president, and none stepped forward to defend his complicity in the attack — not even White House press secretary Kayleigh McEnany, his professional defender.

 Outside the administration, a growing number of allies have given up on Trump.
-Rather than trying to convince him to do the right thing, they are simply hoping he does no further damage before his term expires Jan.
+Rather than trying to persuade him to do the right thing, they are simply hoping he does no further damage before his term expires Jan.
 20.

 “This is everything that everyone’s been blocking for four years, the role of buffering Trump,” said one of the president’s advisers.
 “It’s horrible.
 People are miserable.
 They can’t wait for the two weeks to be over.
 Everyone’s taking one day at a time trying to get him through the next two weeks without massive problems.”